Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 No Young Head proofs were struck in 1887.

 During the Young Head era (1871 - 1887), the Sydney Mint struck proofs in only three years out of seventeen, 1871, 1880 and 1883.
 The 1871 pair is unique and is now in a long-term holding.
 The 1883 pair is also unique.
-The 1880 proofs are extremely rare, with two known of the sovereign and two, perhaps three of the half sovereign.
+The 1880 proofs are extremely rare, with three known of the sovereign (one of which is impaired) and two, perhaps three, of the half sovereign.
 A sovereign struck to a specimen finish in 1879 is noted.

 107307-1883S-PF-Sovereign-OBV-TECH-September-2025